-An overarching strategic Structure Plan for the South West Growth Area is critical to provide a framework to facilitate future housing, centres and industrial and urban services land and community facilities.
-This will outline the infrastructure requirements to guide the work of Council, the Department of Planning, Industry and Environment and other State agencies.
+An overarching strategic Structure Plan for the SWGA is critical to provide a framework to facilitate future housing, centres and industrial and urban services land and community facilities.
+This will outline the infrastructure requirements to guide the work of Council, DPE, WPCA, and other State agencies.
 In particular, planning for additional centres and industrial and urban services land in growth areas needs to be informed by the sequencing of utility services.

-We are preparing a South West Growth Area Infrastructure Study to establish a baseline understanding of planned infrastructure and identify gaps between infrastructure requirements and housing and employment growth.
-This would inform the Structure Plan and advance the development of a placed-based infrastructure compact for Leppington North (which includes Leppington Town Centre) and for the rest of the Growth Area.
+Council has prepared a South West Growth Area Infrastructure Study to establish a baseline understanding of planned infrastructure and identify gaps between infrastructure requirements and housing and employment growth.
+This will help inform the Structure Plan and advance the development of a placed-based infrastructure compact (or equivalent) to align infrastructure delivery with growth.

-Principle 13: Centres and employment land productivity is maximised around existing and planned rail stations
+Principle 14: Retail centres and employment land productivity is maximised around existing and planned rail stations, rapid bus service routes and major road corridors

-A rail station can be a catalyst for a successful centre or productive industrial and urban services land.
+A rail station can be a catalyst for a successful retail centre or productive industrial and urban services land.
 Clusters of mixed land uses around rail stations provide viability of development take-ups and diverse jobs and social activities.